ShanghaiMiaozhua/mzcoin/electron/README.md

 ./build.sh
 ```

-* compiles the skycoin app with gox (in parallel for all targets),
+* compiles the mzcoin app with gox (in parallel for all targets),
 * creates the base electron app
-* copies the skycoin binaries and static assets into the electron app
+* copies the mzcoin binaries and static assets into the electron app
 * compresses the electron app

 Final results are placed in the `release/` folder.